-The federal government is constitutionally required to provide just compensation to landowners when acquiring real property.
-Federal courts have generally found that just compensation is measured by the market value (paid in money) of the property at the time of the taking.
-A courtís determination of market value (and thus just compensation) often relies upon the testimony of real estate appraisers who provide expert opinions of market value.
-In complex cases, many additional experts such as geologists, hydrologists, zoning experts, soil scientists and engineers may also be required.
-This section explains the role of appraisers in ENRDís land acquisition cases.
+The federal government is constitutionally required to provide just compensation to landowners when acquiring real property.† Federal courts have generally found that just compensation is measured by the market value (paid in money) of the property at the time of the taking.† A courtís determination of market value (and thus just compensation) often relies upon the testimony of independent professional real estate appraisers who provide expert opinions of market value on behalf of the litigants.† In complex cases, many additional independent professional experts such as geologists, hydrologists, zoning experts, soil scientists and engineers may also be required.† This section explains the role of Department of Justice review appraisers in ENRDís land acquisition cases.

 The Appraisal Unit

 The Appraisal Unit of the Land Acquisition Section provides technical review services and support to Department of Justice attorneys regarding real estate valuation issues.
-The three appraisers are the only appraisers employed within the Department of Justice and as a result the unit provides a variety of services related to the types of litigation in which the Department is involved.
+These highly credentialed appraisers are the only appraisers employed within the Department of Justice and as a result the unit provides a variety of services related to the types of litigation in which the Department is involved.
 In a typical year, the Appraisal Unit reviews about 350 to 400 appraisal reports.
-Reports reviewed range from fairly simple valuations of properties with an estimated value of less than ten thousand dollars to highly complex properties involving millions of dollars in estimated value.
+Reports reviewed range from fairly simple valuations of properties with an estimated value of less than ten thousand dollars to highly complex properties involving tens of millions of dollars in estimated value.